 How ready are your social media accounts, Google listings, and website for the holiday season?
 November is here and the holidays are coming faster than we’d like.
 There are a handful of things you can do to make sure you’re not frustrating your customers through the busy season.

+When the Halloween decorations come down, the holiday hours must go up!
 Whether you’re staying open late or closing early during the holidays, making the determination early is a good idea.
 Does your shop open extra early on Black Friday?
 Does your office close for Christmas Eve?

 Once you decide, make sure your hours are clearly posted in the entryway, near the checkout, and in important points throughout your business.